SubhamBurnwal/Android-Repos/README.md

 Folders:

-app_resources: media resources used in all projects in repo

 AsianTales: choose-your-own-story game based on Indian folk tales

-Backups: backups of older working versions of projects (made when repo was not uploaded to git)
+Backups: backups of all resources and older working versions of projects (made when repo was not uploaded to git.)
+Set to ignored as of 03-04-2022.

 Kudoku: Sudoku variant puzzle which replaces Sudoku's cell hints with sum-of-region hints